ttesileanu/segmenter/README.md

 Browser requirements:
   - tested on Chrome 48 and Safari 9

-The app generates 5-6 full-size canvases, so if working on large images, the memory needs can be quite large (an 18MP image takes up over 70MB of memory).
+The app generates 5-6 full-size canvases, so if working on large images, the memory needs can be quite large (for an 18MP image, *each* of the canvases takes up over 70MB of memory).
 Undo levels are stored uncompressed, but only for the rectangular portion of the image that was modified.

 ## Installation